-Engagement on protecting the network from external threats General stakeholder views gained through our engagement are outlined within the supporting stakeholder What engagement log for this topic annex NGET_A10.01 Engagement log.
-Due to the confidential and/or sensitive nature stakeholders of our plans, stakeholders have told us to engage with relevant specialists where possible to develop and agree told us appropriate solutions.
+Engagement on protecting the network from external threats What stakeholders told us General stakeholder views gained through our engagement are outlined within the supporting stakeholder engagement log for this topic annex NGET_A10.01 Engagement log.
+Due to the confidential and/or sensitive nature of our plans, stakeholders have told us to engage with relevant specialists where possible to develop and agree appropriate solutions.
 These relevant specialists have proposed that we: implement the revised standards set out in Engineering Technical Report (ETR) 138 (requirements for site flood protection) by the end of the T2 period.
-See annex NGET_A10.10 Extreme weather assurance letter implement required levels of physical security on designated PSUP sites implement agreed cyber security enhancements in line with NIS Regulation guidance 3. ensure rapid restoration in a Black Start scenario in line with BEIS proposals.
-We have prioritised OT cyber enhancement works on several sites within the T1 period to implement Key tradeappropriate levels of security on our more critical sites.
-This allows us to drive efficiencies, trial available offs and how solutions and adapt our longer-term plans to protect all sites if the threat or requirements change within the T2 engagement period.
-We consider this appropriate in the short term to both protect our sites and meet NIS requirements. influenced We currently do not plan to protect all sites at risk of surface level flooding.
+See annex NGET_A10.10 Extreme weather assurance letter implement required levels of physical security on designated PSUP sites implement agreed cyber security enhancements in line with NIS Regulation guidance ensure rapid restoration in a Black Start scenario in line with BEIS proposals.
+Key trade- offs and how engagement influenced our plans We have prioritised OT cyber enhancement works on several sites within the T1 period to implement appropriate levels of security on our more critical sites.
+This allows us to drive efficiencies, trial available solutions and adapt our longer-term plans to protect all sites if the threat or requirements change within the T2 period.
+We consider this appropriate in the short term to both protect our sites and meet NIS requirements.
+We currently do not plan to protect all sites at risk of surface level flooding.
 Our estimates have been based on learning from sites requiring work within the T1 period.
-We expect some sites within flood risk zones to have our plans appropriate landscape or infrastructure in place which reduces this threat.
+We expect some sites within flood risk zones to have appropriate landscape or infrastructure in place which reduces this threat.
 We also expect alternate solutions such as offsite environmental solutions to be a possibility.
 Our key stakeholders have had a major influence on our T2 business plans, our engagement has informed what we do when protecting against cyber-attack, physical attack and extreme weather.
 We commissioned Frontier Economics to carry out assurance of how our stakeholder engagement had been reflected within our July draft business plan.
 They assessed how well the logic between stakeholder evidence and business plan actions had been documented, and identified gaps or areas of improvement.
 Frontier note that overall, the stakeholder engagement on this topic is challenging given that security plans often cannot be shared with stakeholders due to confidentiality.
 However, the stakeholder engagement on this topic appears to be comprehensive and well-designed and that we have clearly attempted to provide stakeholders with a necessary level of knowledge to express informed views.
 One piece of feedback received and addressed within our business plan was 'On physical security, it could be made clearer in the business plan that action around the Physical Security Upgrade Programme is a government mandated requirement, and is not driven by the views of wider stakeholders'.
-Within the engagement log, we have provided an overview of all the feedback received from Frontier on our engagement and provided detail on how this has been addressed within our business plans.
-Due to the nature of the investments within this chapter, the Independent Stakeholder Group and RIIO-2 How we've Challenge Group have not been able to provide a great deal of feedback on the detail of our plans, but have responded influenced our approach and guiding principles. to the We have, however, welcomed feedback on this chapter, have clarified points about which were unclear and Independent provided additional detail on our OpTel and cyber investments in response to feedback received.
-Stakeholder Group and Challenge Group
+Wit How we've responded to the Independent Stakeholder Group and Challenge Group Due to the nature of the investments within this chapter, the Independent Stakeholder Group and RIIO-2 Challenge Group have not been able to provide a great deal of feedback on the detail of our plans, but have influenced our approach and guiding principles.
+We have, however, welcomed feedback on this chapter, have clarified points about which were unclear and provided additional detail on our OpTel and cyber investments in response to feedback received.